-More often than not we imagine earlier generations as better celebrators and deeper food-enjoyers.
-They gathered around long tables, ate and drank in gargantuan amounts and enjoying the social life more than we do.
+More often than not we imagine earlier generations as gathering around long tables, eating and drinking in gargantuan amounts and enjoying the social life more than we do.

 We, on the contrary, feel guilty for “bowling alone” at our tiny side tables, for eating nay above-zero-calories food, and for losing time in activities that don’t help our personal growth.